vuyombamba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. I need to learn this
 Modifies permissions of the owner, group and other users.
 Only other users have permission to the file
 8. James bond gives permissions only to other users
+10. duplicate olleh permissions and sets them to hello